ndsurgenor/quadulo/README.md

 - Text, graphics and grid/dialog boxes have been tested to ensure that they resize correctly on smaller screens.

 ### Gameplay & Banner Testing

 - The setupGame() function has been tested by previously including a console.log() in the code which displayed the number of 1s present in the starting grid.
-This made it easy to see that between 7 to 14 number 1s were being created at setup, as is intended.
+This made it easier to see that between 7 to 14 number 1s were being created at setup, as is intended.
+The game was loaded in the browser multiple times to obtain multiple setup states and view this log.
+In each case the correct banner message of 'Click any 1 to begin' was also displayed.
+- The banner messages and responses of the grid were tested by trying to play the game 'incorrectly' on multiple occassions; for example, clicking 1234 out of sequence, attempting to select grayed-out cells, attempting to click numbers higher than 4.
+In the early stages of the game's development these error states were feedback using alert() messages, later replaced by the info banner text which is now in game.
+- All of these features have been tested in situations both where the

 ### Button & Link testing
 -